Nutritional Controversies in Heart Disease: A Functional Medicine Cardiologist’s Perspective

 For decades, cardiologists and many physicians have endorsed a Mediterranean-style diet pattern.
 The American College of Cardiology Guideline on Lifestyle Management to Reduce Cardiovascular Risk recommends a “dietary pattern that emphasizes intake of vegetables, fruits, and whole-grains; includes low-fat dairy products, poultry, fish, legumes, non-tropical vegetable oils, and nuts; and limits intake of sweets, sugar-sweetened beverages, and red meats.”2 This recommendation has the highest rating as Class I, Level of Evidence A. The same nutritional advice was subsequently reflected in the Guideline on the Management of Blood Cholesterol3 and further emphasized in the 2019 ACC/AHA Guideline on the Primary Prevention of Cardiovascular Disease, which is notable for a call to “minimize the intake of processed meats, refined carbohydrates and sweetened beverages” to reduce risk.4

-The Mediterranean diet has been evaluated extensively, including large, randomized, prospective studies such as PREDIMED5 (which reaffirmed many of the earlier findings from 2013 in the updated statistical analysis in 2018).
-To date, the Mediterranean diet is the only nutritional pattern with strong scientific support for impact on total, cardiovascular, and cancer mortality and a reduction in cardiovascular event rates.6
+The Mediterranean diet has been evaluated extensively, including large, randomized prospective studies such as PREDIMED5 (which reaffirmed many of the earlier findings from 2013 in the updated statistical analysis in 2018).
+To date, the Mediterranean diet is one of the only nutritional patterns with strong scientific support for impact on total, cardiovascular, and cancer mortality and a reduction in cardiovascular event rates.6-9

 Looking at the Mediterranean, vegetarian, and vegan food pyramids, one can appreciate that there is a large plant-based component for each.
 In addition, animal products such as red meat are used in moderation in the Mediterranean diet.
 Thus, further research with a focus on the benefits and risks of plant-based contribution in various dietary styles is likely to produce more actionable data and refine our understanding regarding the role of various types of naturally occurring macronutrients.